-- Founder’s Day Concessions: Running a concessions tent during Foxboro’s birthday celebration, Founder’s Day.
+- Founder’s Day Concessions—Running a concessions tent during Foxboro’s birthday celebration, Founder’s Day.
 We serve hot dogs, hamburgers, and sausage to name just a few.
 Committee recommended.
 Manpower required for purchasing food, set-up, cooking, serving, breakdown.

-- Founder’s Day Glow Items: Selling glowsticks, LED lights and other glow items the night of Foxboro’s celebration, Founder’s Day.
+- Founder’s Day Glow Items—Selling glowsticks, LED lights and other glow items the night of Foxboro’s celebration, Founder’s Day.
 Manpower required for set-up, selling, breakdown, counting money

 Projects in this area allow us to educate, train, and entertain individual Jaycee members.

-- Installation Banquet: Organizing a banquet that serves as an end of the year award ceremony as well as the swearing in of the new President and his/her Board of Directors.
+- Installation Banquet—Organizing a banquet that serves as an end of the year award ceremony as well as the swearing in of the new President and his/her Board of Directors.
+Committee recommended.

-- Progressive Party: Organizing a night of holiday celebration.
-Members of the chapter travel to two houses for appetizers, a second house for dinner and then everyone comes back to one house for dessert.
-Recently, the event has changed to be two appetizer houses rather than a dinner, and then we all gather at the “dessert” house.
+- Progressive Dinner—Organizing a night of holiday celebration.
+Members of the chapter travel to one house for appetizers, a second house for dinner and then everyone comes back to one house for dessert.
+Committee recommended.

 These projects concentrate on recruiting, activating and retaining members.

-- Membership Booth: Promoting the Jaycees at various events.
+- Membership Booth—Promoting the Jaycees at various events.
 A membership booth contains pictures and information (i.e. pamphlets and business cards) for the public to see and take with them.
-In the past, the membership booth has been displayed at the Haunted House, Founder’s Day, Concerts on the Common, Family Night Out and the Craft/Vendor Fair.

 - New Member Social—Organizing and hosting a party for all the new members of the chapter.
 All members are invited but the party serves as a welcome to the newer members.